TariqAHassan/EasyMoney/README.md

 If fuzzy searching is enabled, the search term does not have to exactly match those stored in the databases cached by an EasyPeasy instance.

-For example, it is possible to find the ISO Alpha 2 code for 'Germany' by passing 'German'.
+For example, it is possible to find the ISO Alpha 2 country code for 'Germany' by passing 'German'.

 ```python
 ep.region_map('German', map_to='alpha_2')